Calling all teachers, librarians and booksellers: rate your favourite educational publisher.

 For more information about the Educational Publishing Awards, follow us on Twitter.

-Entries are open today for Australian educational publishers to submit their best learning resources made and published between 1 April 2018 and 31 March 2019 to the country’s eminent educational publishing awards.
-Enter now to be in the running!
+Entries are now open for the 2020 Educational Publishing Awards.
+Australian educational publishers can submit learning resources published between 1 April 2019 and 31 March 2020.

-The awards will be presented in Primary, Secondary, Tertiary and TAFE & Vocational Education categories as well as the Primary and Secondary Publisher of the Year.
+Award categories include Primary, Secondary, and Tertiary, TAFE and Vocational Education, as well as the Primary and Secondary Publishers of the Year.

 How do I enter?

 Entries are made via this digital platform.
 Please note that judging will be conducted remotely due to social distancing requirements, so please provide your resource in a digital format.
 You can also consider providing a short video walkthrough or introduction to accompany your entry.